knative/docs/docs/getting-started/function-triggers.md

 ## Create a Broker

 Now, let's create the Broker.
-A Broker is a resource that will receive events from the Event Source.
-The Broker will then forward those events to the Trigger which, in turn, will invoke the function.
+A Broker is a resource that will receive events from the event source and forward them to other resources.
 For many of the following commands, you will use the `kn` CLI.
 If you don't already have the `kn` CLI installed, please refer to the [Knative Client installation instructions](https://knative.dev/docs/client/install-kn/).

 Create a default Broker by running the command: